 All of your data suddenly becomes available on any device, where you can monitor it in real-time.
 Also, you can set up a custom portal with your watershed data for the citizens and field crews in cases of droughts or floods.

 In short, GIS Cloud gives you a way to unlock the potential of data that was available only to expert users and make it work for you in situations such as monitoring floods.

 What kind of analysis tools are available in GIS Cloud?

 In GIS Cloud, you can use basic analysis tools such as heatmaps, buffer, and distance.
 As an expert user, you will always need more advanced/desktop solutions for sophisticated analysis.
-That’s why we have Publisher for ArcMap that allows you to upload your ArcGIS data to GIS Cloud.
+That’s why we have the ArcMap Publisher that allows you to upload your ArcGIS data to GIS Cloud.
 So, GIS Cloud offers you a way to use the results you get with those solutions – not just to print a map, but to collaborate in real-time with your colleagues, putting your results to work.
-Desktop tools are primarily used by GIS experts and departments, but GIS Cloud is used by everybody else.
+GIS experts and departments primarily use desktop tools, but GIS Cloud is used by everybody else.

 Can I visualize 3D data in GIS Cloud?

 GIS Cloud offers an extension/integration that enables you to visualize 3D data.
 At the moment, this feature is available only upon request.
 You can find more info in the GIS Cloud 3D demo webinar recording, which covers an example of visualizing hydrology models in 3D.

 Is it possible to integrate different water monitoring tools such as water quantity sensors in GIS Cloud?